 Through lesson-specific "Are You Ready?" formative assessments located in the "Assessment Guide," each lesson requires students to access prior knowledge before moving forward.
 These daily two-problem reviews build some connections between lessons over time.
 There is no specific follow-up direction for teachers following these assessments, but according to the Assessment Guide, "If several students have trouble with the Are You Ready? items, teachers may wish to review concepts before teaching the next lesson."
+An example "Are You Ready?" assessment measures students' ability to read data from a stem-and-leaf plot prior to analyzing and solving problems with stem-and-leaf plots.

 The beginning of each unit includes a "Unit and Modules at a Glance" section detailing prerequisite skills that apply to the unit.
 However, this section does not help teachers understand how module concepts build over time or how the materials vertically align with future grades.
-For example, Unit 2 identifies the following necessary prerequisite skills: practicing multiplication facts, modeling division as arrays, and three-digit subtraction within 1,000.
-An early lesson also includes a "Get Ready" game meant to prepare students for the unit.
+For example, Unit 1 identifies the following necessary prerequisite skills: identify decimal place value, estimate quotients using compatible numbers, and understand the meaning of division.
+An early lesson also includes a "Get Ready" Game meant to prepare students for the unit.
 The game "gives students an opportunity to practice dividing whole numbers in preparation for the content taught in this unit."